Need car parts? Select your vehicle

 Q: Where is the ECM Typically Located?

-The location of the ECM varies from model to model.
-It could be in the engine compartment, behind the kick panels, or even under the passenger floorboard.
+A: The location of the engine control module (ECM) varies from model to model.
+It could be in the engine compartment, behind the kick panels, or a host of other places.
 Your best bet at determining its exact location would be to consult your vehicle’s manual.

 Tips on How to Access the ECM

 As mentioned previously, following the trail of the main harness of electrical cables should bring you to your vehicle’s ECM.
-The trail should bring you to a well-protected circuit board, and inside, you should look for a component with a label that reads “Engine Control Module” or “Engine Control Unit”.
+The trail should bring you to a well-protected circuit board, and inside, you can look for a component with a label that reads “Engine Control Module” or “Engine Control Unit”.
+However, you may not always find this label on the unit.
+Most vehicles don’t have it labeled.

 The CarParts.com Research Team is composed of experienced automotive and tech writers working with (ASE)-certified automobile technicians and automotive journalists to bring up-to-date, helpful information to car owners in the US.
 Guided by CarParts.com's thorough editorial process, our team strives to produce guides and resources DIYers and casual car owners can trust.